sanchayd/ethereum_contracts/Voting-Process.md

 Run the test scripts with the appropriate commands and parameters.

 Please refer to the TESTING-sepolia.md file for detailed instructions on deploying and testing the VotingContract on the Sepolia testnet.

+## Frontend

+The frontend of the Daily News NFT Voting System is built using HTML, CSS, and JavaScript.
+The key components of the frontend include:

+- Wallet connection: Users can connect their web3 wallet (e.g., MetaMask) to interact with the voting system.
+- Headlines display: The frontend retrieves the headlines for the current date from the smart contract and displays them as a list of clickable headlines.
+- Voting functionality: When a user clicks on a headline, the frontend captures the selected headline and its index.
+It then interacts with the smart contract to cast the vote using the user's wallet.
+- Vote confirmation: After a successful vote, the frontend displays a confirmation message and updates the UI to reflect the user's vote.
+- Winning headline display: The frontend periodically calls the `getWinningHeadline` function of the smart contract to retrieve the winning headline for the current date and displays it prominently.

+The frontend interacts with the smart contract using web3.js library, allowing users to seamlessly connect their wallets, sign transactions, and participate in the voting process.

 ### Future Enhancements